December 05, 2019

 Before leaving for work, social mobilizer, Ms. Tho Le puts a new friend in her purse, a piggy bank.
 This plastic figurine is a key component of today’s life skills class on “How to save money.”

 Ms. Tho starts the class with her own story, sharing her own methods for saving in daily life.
 Her personal anecdote quickly perks the students’ attention since they rarely hear how an adult uses her own money.

 The girls soon learn food and transit fall in the Need group, while buying new clothes and cosmetics remain Wants.
 To save money, the girls trim the Wants to create a more reasonable budget.
 Later students map out a savings plans to buy a dream item.
-Some seek a new backpack or bicycle, while others even talk about the saving for university tuition.
+Some seek a new backpack or bicycle, while others even talk about saving for university tuition.

-“I want to save money to buy an ukulele since I really love music.
+“I want to save money to buy a ukulele since I really love music.
 It costs USD $20.
 If I can save 50 cents every day, it will take 40 days to get an instrument by this summer,” says Hanh Ha, a program participant.